-Background information for this topic: Proactive and positive ideas about how we can align more closely to our ethos are very welcome and should be forwarded to the Head Teacher.
-We undertake to give all ideas submitted in this way full consideration as we are a reflective and learning organisation.
-We cannot undertake to implement every suggestion as available resources and consultation results may not allow this.
-We reserve the right to request any parent not aligned with our ethos or choosing to address concerns outside the proper channels to withdraw their family from our community.
+Background information for this topic: We reserve the right to request any parent not aligned with our ethos or choosing to address concerns outside the proper channels to withdraw their family from our community.
 Our school policy for raising concerns or complaints is available on our website and gives clear guidance, including timelines, on how these will be addressed in a complete and proper manner.